Istanbul Old City Tour (Full Day)

-Istanbul Daily City Tour combined with Byzantine and Ottoman Relics of Istanbul to visit the main highlights of Istanbul .
+Istanbul City Sightseeing Tour combined with Byzantine and Ottoman Relics.

 Hagia Sophia, one of the greatest marvels of architecture, constructed as a basilica in the 6th century by Emperor Justinian.
 It has been nominated as the 8th wonder of the world by historians.

 The Blue Mosque: Dating from the 17th century, an architectural masterpiece famed for its exquisite blue tiles and six elegant minarets.
 Blue Mosque, facing Hagia Sophia, famous with its blue Iznik tiles and unique with 6 minarets, built between 1609 and 1616 in the name of Sultan Ahmet 1 by Sedefkar Mehmet Aga, who was one of Sinan's apprentices.

 Hippodrome, the center of sportive (chariot races, athletics) events and political activities of the old city where held.
 Egyptian Obelisk, Serpentine Column Constantine Column and German Fountain of Wilhelm II are the monuments decorating Hippodrome.

 Grand Covered Bazaar, Most attractive shopping center and biggest in the world with nearly 4000 shops selling antiques, jewelry, gold, carpets, leatherwear and souvenirs.